 Vienna Flores Anaya

-Vienna Flores Anaya is an attorney in the bankruptcy practice of Jackson Walker’s Dallas office.
-Vienna serves as an advisor to debtors, creditors’ committees, bankruptcy trustees, financial institutions, and other unsecured creditors in all facets of bankruptcy cases.
+Vienna is an attorney in the bankruptcy, restructuring, and recovery practice group of Jackson Walker’s Dallas office.
+Vienna serves as an advisor to debtors, creditors’ committees, bankruptcy trustees, financial institutions, and other unsecured creditors in all aspects of bankruptcy cases.
 She has served as counsel to clients throughout a variety of industries, including healthcare, retail, hospitality, and oil and gas.

 Vienna earned her Juris Doctorate from Southern Methodist University’s Dedman School of Law, where she held office as the president of both the Student Bar Association and the Hispanic Law Student Association.
 She was also a reporter for The Law and Business Review of the Americas.
 She holds a Bachelors of Business Administration in Accounting from Texas A&M University and is fluent in Spanish.